Killing of Jean Charles de Menezes: Clothing

 With regard to his dress on the day of the shooting The Observer reported that he was dressed in "baseball cap, blue fleece and baggy trousers".
 Mark Whitby, a witness to the shooting, told Reuters that he observed Menezes wearing a large winter coat, which "looked out of place".
 Vivien Figueiredo, a cousin of Menezes, was later told by police that Menezes was wearing a denim jacket on the day of the shooting.
 Anthony Larkin, another eyewitness, told the BBC that Menezes appeared to be wearing a "bomb belt with wires coming out".

-Based on these eyewitness reports, press speculation at the time said that wearing such heavy clothing on a warm day raised suspicions that Menezes was hiding explosives underneath, and was therefore a potential suicide bomber.
+Based on these eyewitness reports, press speculation at the time said that wearing such heavy clothing raised suspicions that Menezes was hiding explosives underneath, and was therefore a potential suicide bomber.
 At the time of the shooting, the temperature in London (at a Heathrow Airport weather station) was about 17 °C (62 °F).

 No device resembling a bomb belt was reported as found.
 Menezes was also not carrying a tool bag, since he had left it with his colleague the previous evening.
 According to the report on leaked IPCC documents, Menezes was wearing a pair of jeans and a light denim jacket.
 This was confirmed by a photo of his body on the floor of the carriage after the shooting.